whatheheckisthis/Save-A-Life/README.md

 # Code Walkthrough
 Below is the Python script that integrates Mask R-CNN with our system.
 This script reads hyper-real images, applies the Mask R-CNN model, and visualizes the results.

-Certainly!
 To integrate the code walkthrough and images of cars from Australia and New Zealand, you can set up two separate sections in your documentation:

 ### **Code Walkthrough**